ROCm/ROCgdb-docs/docs/index.rst

     * :ref:`installation`

-  .. grid-item-card:: Tutorials

-    * :ref:`tutorial`

-  .. grid-item-card:: Conceptual
+  .. grid-item-card:: How to

-    * :ref:`user-guide`
+    * :ref:`rocgdb-quick-start`

-  .. grid-item-card:: Reference

     * |ROCgdb user guide|